uzh/PPLib/README.md

 2. Install PPLib on your system.
 In Terminal: `cd PPLib && sbt publish-local`

-3. In the `build.sbt` file of your SBT-enabled application, add the PPLib dependency: `libraryDependencies += "pdeboer" %% "pplib" % "0.1-SNAPSHOT"`
+3. In the `build.sbt` file of your SBT-enabled application, add the PPLib dependency: `libraryDependencies += "pdeboer" %% "pplib" % "0.1-SNAPSHOT"`.
+You can find an example `build.sbt` file [here](https://github.com/pdeboer/PPLibBallotConnector/blob/master/build.sbt)

 4. If you don't have one yet, add an `application.conf` file in your target application in the `resources` folder and configure your access code to the human computation portals you'd like to use.
 An example configuration file can be found [here](https://github.com/pdeboer/PPLib/blob/master/src/main/resources/application.conf_default)